Diverticular Disease

 - Before you have this test, you are given a medicine to make you relaxed and sleepy.
 A thin, flexible tube connected to a video camera is put into your rectum, which allows your healthcare provider to see your whole colon.
 A colonoscopy may be uncomfortable, but it is usually not painful.

-Sometimes, diverticular disease is found when tests are ordered for a different reason, such as routine screening that checks for colorectal cancer or other digestive problems.
+Sometimes, diverticular disease is found when you are being tested for something else.
+This could include a screening for colorectal cancer or when tests are performed to diagnose other digestive problems.

 PREVENTION